- Loss of faith in other investment vehicles

 You exchange these dollars, paying your broker a fee of 0.18, and at the end you have made a profit of 2.40 USD.
 Of course, if this was really the forex market you would likely have traded 100,000.00 USD or more, probably on margin, and the profit you made would have been closer to 2,400.00 USD.
 This is assuming the Swiss Franc didn’t happen to plummet instead, in which case you would have lost the money.

-There are numerous online retail brokers (see more) that allow clients to open a foreign exchange trading account, some with low starting balances.
+There are numerous online retail brokers that allow clients to open a foreign exchange trading account, some with low starting balances.
 Oanda and FXCM are two such examples.

-Oanda has stated in the past that over 50% of their clientele is profitable, and they consistently report low fees.
-FXCM has less freedom than Oanda for lot sizing and mobile options, but a more robust trading platform.
+FXCM has less freedom than Oanda for lot sizing and mobile options, but a more extensive trading platform.
 It shouldn’t be forgotten that in the world of forex, more freedom can actually just mean more rope to hang oneself with.

-The foreign exchange market is immense and always changing, and good traders need to be able to adapt with it.
+The foreign exchange market is big and always changing, and good traders need to be able to adapt with it.
 Being profitable over the long-run requires:

 - Having the right mental attitude

 - Analysis of key research, technical, and economic data

 - Applying a consistent, profitable trading strategy